PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 | [Essay](https://help.blackboard.com/Learn/Instructor/Ultra/Tests_Pools_Surveys/Question_Types/Hotspot_Questions)  | Enter a text response (of any length).
 Can provide a model answer for help grading. | **manually graded** | can be auto-generated |

 ### Add questions

+!!!
+Tip

+    If a question has any supporting items (eg. figure, table, dataset), use the text editor to add these within the question text rather than as standalone items.
+This will ensure the item is always displayed with the question.

 There are multiple ways to add questions to a Test.
 Which method is most appropriate depends on the amount of questions to add, whether to display all questions or a random subset, and whether questions have already been added elsewhere in the site.